 - Rattling sounds – These are typically indicative of duct joints that have either disconnected or loosened.

 - “Boom” sounds – This can be caused by expansion and subsequent contraction due to the high temperature changes endured by the trunk joint.

 - Cold/hot spots – These issues are due to inefficient airflow, and often manifest because of blockages in your air ducts and/or cracks or gaps.
 Incorrectly sized ducts can also be the culprit, as well as improperly installed ones.

 - High energy bills – Though not technically a physical problem that you can see, except on paper, an increasing energy bill is a good indicator that something is amiss.

 These issues aren’t anything to lose sleep over, as they’re typically easy to fix.
 You’ll first want to inspect the air ducts yourself.
 Check for any tears, punctures, dead-end ducts, broken joints, etc., and take the necessary steps to fix the issue.
 For example, if the problem is something as simple as air leakage, this can be remedied by sealing the problem areas with mastic sealant or metal tape.
 Of course, if you’re not confident about your abilities, or are having trouble locating the problems in the first place, hiring an HVAC expert to perform an energy audit and make repairs is a solid plan.

-For more expert advice about problems in your air ducts, or for questions relating to home comfort, please contact the friendly professionals at Sherlock Heating & Air Conditioning.
+For more expert advice about problems in your air ducts, or for questions relating to home comfort, please contact the friendly professionals at Sherlock Plumbing Heating & Air.
 We serve San Diego and the surrounding areas.